ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 #### What happens after submission

 Once the submitted sequence assemblies have been processed, they will be distributed as **EMBL flat files**, see [this example from ENA](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/flat-file-example.html) to understand the format.
-These files largely comprise of:
+These files largely consist of:

 1. Metadata, such as author names and addresses (contained in lines beginning with `R`, e.g. `RA`, `RL`, `RG`)
 2. Sample information, located inside a `source` block
 3. The sequence itself

 Upon generation of the EMBL file, sequences also acquire a sequence accession number.
-This accession number will comprise of 2 upper case letters followed by 6 numbers, e.g. [LR991698](https://www.ebi.ac.uk/ena/browser/api/embl/LR991698.2?lineLimit=1000).
+This accession number will consist of 2 upper case letters followed by 6 numbers, e.g. [LR991698](https://www.ebi.ac.uk/ena/browser/api/embl/LR991698.2?lineLimit=1000).

 For each assembly submission, Webin will report a unique accession number (starting with ERZ).
 For most assemblies, this number is only used for internal processing and will not be visible in the browser.
 However, for SARS-CoV-2 assemblies, the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).